-At the end of June 2015, the Hyndburn II wind farm, i. e. an expansion of the already existing Hyndburn wind farm, received permission.
+At the end of June 2015, the Hyndburn II wind farm, i.e. an expansion of the already existing Hyndburn wind farm, received permission.
 Four wind turbine systems with rated power of 2 MW each are to be erected in Hyndburn II.
 Given the unanswered questions with the air traffic control authority, however, implementation of the project has been delayed.
+Talks with the operator and manufacturer of the radar systems are showing a positive tendency.

 Regardless, a number of projects in the UK are in the permitting process.
 Planning permission for Pencarreg (2 x 2.5 MW) in Wales was obtained in the first quarter of 2016.
-In order to improve the profitability of this project, new permission with improved parameters is being sought out at the moment.
+In order to improve the profitability of this project, new permission with improved parameters is being sought out.

-Areas for roughly 200 MW were secured in the UK as a result of acquisitions from the start of 2016 until publication of this report.
-Total rated power for the projects for which the Energiekontor Group secured exclusivity in England and Scotland has thus climbed to around 600 MW.
+Areas for roughly 220 MW were secured in the UK as a result of acquisitions from the start of 2016 until publication of this report.
+Total rated power for the projects for which the Energiekontor Group secured exclusivity in England and Scotland has thus climbed to more than 600 MW.
 The majority of this area is in Scotland.